Respect: Chinese culture

-Unlike Japanese culture, it is not necessary in Chinese culture to bow to one another as a greeting or parting gesture.
-Bowing is generally reserved as a sign of respect for elders and ancestors.
+In Chinese culture, bowing is generally reserved as a sign of respect for elders and ancestors.
 When bowing, they place the fist of the right hand in the palm of their left at stomach level.
 The deeper the bow, the more respect they are showing.

-In Chinese culture, there is not much participation in physical contact, especially when doing business because this can be seen as too casual, thus disrespectful.
-It is considered rude to slap, pat, or put one's arm around the shoulders of another.
-However, affection in same-sex friendships in East Asia is much more pronounced than in the West.
-Same-sex friends will often be seen with their arms around one another, holding hands, and other signs of physical affection.

-It is uncommon to see very many hand gestures being used in Chinese culture because this is often considered to be excessive.
-The Chinese sometimes do not smile or exchange greetings with strangers.
-Smiling or being friendly to someone you do not know can be considered rude and too familiar.
-It is also common to see Chinese women covering their mouths when they laugh.
-Traditionally, a woman who laughed too loudly was considered to be uncouth and ill-bred.

 Traditionally, there was not much hand-shaking in Chinese culture.
-However, this gesture is now widely practiced among men, especially when greeting Westerners or other foreigners.
-Many Westerners may find Chinese handshakes to be too long or too weak, but this is because a weaker handshake is a gesture of humility and respect.
+However, this gesture is now widely practiced among people, especially when greeting Westerners or other foreigners.
+Many Westerners may find Chinese handshakes to be too long or too weak, but this is because Chinese people consider a weaker handshake to be a gesture of humility and respect.

 Kowtowing, or kneeling and bowing so deeply that one's forehead is touching the floor, is practiced during worship at temples.
 Kowtowing is a powerful gesture reserved mainly for honoring the dead or offering deep respect at a temple.

 Many codes of behavior revolve around young people showing respect to older people.
-Filial piety is a major example of a virtue of having respect for their ancestors, family and elders.
-Like in many cultures, younger Chinese individuals are expected to defer to older people, let them speak first, sit down after them and not contradict them.
+Filial piety is a virtue of having respect for ancestors, family, and elders.
+As in many cultures, younger Chinese individuals are expected to defer to older people, let them speak first, sit down after them, and not contradict them.
 Sometimes when an older person enters a room, everyone stands.
 People are often introduced from oldest to youngest.
 Often, younger people will go out of their way to open doors for their elders and not cross their legs in front of them.
 The older you are the more respect you are expected to be treated with.